 14. Puppy party

 Saving the best for last?
 Koh Samui’s only animal shelter, Dog and Cat Rescue Samui always needs volunteers for any length of time.
 You’re very welcome to drop in for just a few hours – no experience needed – and play with puppies.
 (Or cats … if you’re one of those people).
 I recommend wearing scruffy clothes you don’t mind getting dirty, bringing bottled water and wearing tons of mosquito repellent.
-For more details and other animal shelters in Koh Phangan, Phuket and Chiang Mai, see how to help Thailand’s dogs.

-Certainly a day of Koh Samui rain demands a slower pace.
+Certainly, a day of Koh Samui rain demands a slower pace.
 No matter what the weather, many of these activities will be a relaxing part of your holiday.
 Note that I don’t recommend visiting Big Buddha when it’s raining – the steep, tiled steps are very slippery when wet – The Koh Samui Guide is chock-full of tips like this!
 Enjoy!